“THIS CHURCH JUST HAS A WELCOMING FEEL TO IT. I FELT WELCOME AND AT HOME THE MOMENT I WALKED THROUGH THOSE DOORS.”

 Across the street from the church was a boarding house for warehouse and railway workers that had a strict nighttime curfew.
 Sometimes, the workers would hang out with each other and lose track of time.
 Sometimes that happened during a cold Calgary winter when it was well below zero at night with a killer wind chill.
 Locked out, these workers would knock on the church’s door and Frank, the custodian, would let them in and let them sleep on the pews overnight.

 Through these and many similar acts of deep care and concern, of fidelity to the story of the loaves and the fishes in sharing what little you have, our church has been transformed into a very special, spiritual place.
 Our Sanctuary has been the setting where hundreds of loving couples began a lifelong journey of commitment and devotion to each other.
 It has been the setting where family and friends sent their departed loved ones on their journey to the next world.

 Downstairs, our Community Hall has hosted gatherings of neighbours coming together for a common meal or shared experience or entertainment.
 Upstairs above our Sanctuary is our Prayer Room.
 During weddings it becomes our Bridal Room; but for over a hundred years it has been a place where people have confessed not only their shortcomings to each other, but also their innermost hopes, dreams, and aspirations.
 Indeed, since it has been here, our entire church has been a venue for community to come together in friendship and care for each other.

-Built by its neighbours over a hundred years ago, our church has been a home to community members, welcome visitors from all walks of life, and also to artists and audiences – all of whom have shaped our church into the cherished landmark that it is today, as it continues to be a welcoming home to anyone and everyone who steps through its doors.
+Built by its neighbours over a hundred years ago, our church has been a home to community members, welcoming visitors from all walks of life, as well as artists and audiences – all of whom have shaped our church into the cherished landmark that it is today, as it continues to be a welcoming home to anyone and everyone who steps through its doors.